gofynd/fdk-store/markdown/cart/internal_/type-aliases/type-alias.LadderPriceOffer.md

 > `optional` **discount\_rules**: `any`[]

-- Discount rules of promotions
+- Discount rules of ladder price promotion applicable on product.

 ***